jsueprez/blockchain-developer-bootcamp-final-project/README.md

 account you will use to deploy.
 This is the same account you will add testnet ether to.
 On Metamask click Account Details-> Export Private Key to copy private key.
 Go to [infura.io](https://infura.io/) and create a project and copy the ID into .env as INFURA_ID

-- Note that you can use --reset when migrating to replace add new deployments e.g truffle migrate --reset --network rinnkeby
+- Note that you can use --reset when migrating to replace add new deployments e.g truffle migrate --reset --network rinkeby

 1. Migrate contracts to Ethereum Rinkeby testnet.
 You will need Rinkeby ETH to pay for transactions.
 Get Rinkeby ETH into a Metamask account from this [Rinkeby faucet click here](http://rinkeby-faucet.com/).
 Copy your Metamask address into site and click "Submit" or this [Rinkey Faucet here](https://faucet.rinkeby.io/) which is prone to not working at times.